With all the added holiday tasks at this time of year, it’s easy to forget about the credit card you opened a year ago that has a calendar year offer!

 American Express Premier Rewards Gold.
 The PRG card has an annual $100 airline fee credit.
 Usually the same redemption rules apply for the Premier Rewards Gold Card as the Platinum cards.

 Chase Sapphire Reserve.
 There’s a $300 travel credit annually from the Chase Sapphire Reserve card.
 You can use this travel credit into the future buying Delta and AA gift cards, Marriott gift cards, preloading your toll pass account or public transit cards and funding a Disney Vacation account (which is a great option if you are planning a free trip to Disney World soon).
 Flyertalk maintains a great list of what is being reimbursed and what isn’t.
-I’m still trying to get around the 5/24 rule before the end of the year to pick up this card.
+I have plans to finally pick up this card in the spring when we clear the 5/24 rule!

 Chase Ritz Carlton.
-The Ritz Carlton card was my backup card during my application spree (since it’s not subject to the 5/24 rule).
+The Ritz Carlton card was my newest addition this year (since it’s not subject to the 5/24 rule).
 It has a $300 annual travel credit.
 You have to call to redeem these credits; however, these just need to be purchased by the end of the year.
 Even if the charges post next year it’s ok.
-That means I can wait until the last minute on these and still hold out another few weeks on getting the Sapphire Reserve card before I “settle” for this card!
+That means I can wait until the last minute on these.

 Earn 3 Years of Travel Credits on One Annual Fee